f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab1.rst

 About Inbound Application Mode
 ==============================================================================

-The SSL Orchestrator **inbound application mode** deployment describes a scenario where the client's destination address terminates on the F5 BIG-IP.
+The SSL Orchestrator **Inbound Application Mode** deployment describes a scenario where the client's destination address terminates on the F5 BIG-IP.
 Effectively, this is a simple extension of a standard BIG-IP Next application deployment, where SSL Orchestrator policy and